privacyguides/privacyguides.org/docs/email.en.md

         - [:pg-f-droid: F-Droid](https://f-droid.org/en/packages/io.simplelogin.android.fdroid/)
         - [:fontawesome-brands-github: Source](https://github.com/simple-login)

 SimpleLogin [is owned by ProtonMail](https://protonmail.com/blog/proton-and-simplelogin-join-forces/) as of April 8, 2022.
-If you use ProtonMail for your primary mailbox, this makes SimpleLogin a great choice: you now only have to trust a single email provider and SimpleLogin will be more tightly integrated with ProtonMail's offerings in the future.
+If you use ProtonMail for your primary mailbox, this makes SimpleLogin a great choice: You now only have to trust a single email provider and SimpleLogin will be more tightly integrated with ProtonMail's offerings in the future.
 Nonetheless, SimpleLogin continues to support forwarding to any email provider of your chosing.

 Notable free features: